lusanney/au-visa-gpt/au-visa-gpt-obsidian/llm-agent/tasks/AUVG-5.md

 Acceptance criteria:

-- API at `web/src/app/api/applications/[id]/documents/[documentId]/ocr/route.ts` (POST) triggers OCR for that document.
+- Enqueue OCR automatically on upload (AUVG-4).
+No user/HTTP CTA to trigger OCR.
-- Validate the `documentId` belongs to `application [id]`.
+- Validate the `documentId` belongs to `application [id]` when creating jobs in service code.
-- `web/src/server/python.ts` executes OCR, captures stdout/stderr, returns JSON.
+- `ingestion_jobs` entry is created with `type=ocr`, `status=pending` and attempt counters updated on each enqueue; reprocess will be a system action (not user-initiated).
-- Status transitions (minimal): pending → running → completed/failed.
+- Status transitions (when worker exists): pending → running → completed/failed.
 Retries optional or capped at 1.
-- `ocr_results` rows contain text and basic metadata (pages, confidence if available).
+- `ocr_results` rows contain text and basic metadata (pages, confidence if available) when a job completes (handled by worker later).

 BDD (Given / When / Then):

-- Given a document in Pending OCR for application 1
+- Given a document for application 1
-- When I POST to `/api/applications/1/documents/123/ocr`
+- When it is uploaded successfully
-- Then the OCR runs, results are stored, and the document status becomes Completed (or Failed on errors)
+- Then an ingestion job is created with status Pending

+- Given a completed OCR exists
+- When a system reprocess is scheduled (future)
+- Then a new pending job is created (enqueued)

 Test plan (AAA):

-- // Arrange - insert a document (pending); mock Python runner for success/failure
+- // Arrange - insert a document; clear jobs
-- // Act - call the OCR API endpoint
+- // Act - call the OCR enqueue endpoint
-- // Assert - status transitions correctly; `ocr_results` saved on success; failure sets status Failed
+- // Assert - a pending job is created; calling again creates another pending job (reprocess)

 Risks/Flags: